 \section{Irreducible representations parameters}

-As discussed in Sec.~\ref{subsection:state_class}, the hierarchy of the IEP, and more specifically the irrep corresponding to the minimum IEP, defines the classical ground state selection.
+As discussed in Sec.~\ref{subsection:state_class}, the hierarchy of the interaction energy parameters (IEP), and more specifically the irrep corresponding to the minimum IEP, defines the classical ground state spin configuration.
 In terms of the Heisenberg and DM interaction parameters, $J$ and $D$, the IEP are given by

 In particular, note that the $a_{E}$ coincides with the $a_{T_{1\perp}}$ IEP for all values of $J$ and $D$, as shown in Fig.~\ref{fig:Irreps}.
-With the above equations, the boundary between different low temperature phases can be identified by studying the ratios $D/J$ for which the IEP are degenerate.
+With the above equations, the boundary between different low-temperature phases can be identified by studying the ratios $D/J$ for which the IEP are degenerate.
 For example, for the phase boundaries in the second and third quadrant of Fig.~\ref{fig:phasediagram}(e), setting $a_{A_2}=a_{T_{1\parallel}}$ results in

 which corresponds to an angle $\theta=135\degree$, signaling the transition between AIAO order and the colinear ferromagnetic order.
 Likewise, setting $a_{E}=a_{T_{1\parallel}}$ yields